 Nevertheless, there are some commonalities in the way that many budgies sleep.
 Usually, your bird will sleep in the following position:

 Most like to sleep standing up on one leg.
 Since birds do not have feathers on their legs they lose a lot of heat through them.
 Putting one leg up minimizes this heat loss.
 However, if your bird doesn’t do this, it’s not a cause for concern.

 Most parakeets also enjoy tucking their head under their wing.
 Unlike us, they cannot rest their head on a pillow so this is the next best thing.
-By tucking their head under their wing it gives them a break from having to hold it up all day.
+Tucking their head under their wing gives them a break from having to hold it up all day.

 Some people also wonder if parakeets sleep with their eyes open or closed.
-They do indeed sleep with closed eyes, but just because your parakeet has their eyes closed doesn’t mean that they’re asleep.
+They do indeed sleep with closed eyes, but just because your parakeet has its eyes closed doesn’t mean that they’re asleep.
 They also close their eyes during moments of rest and relaxation.
-Keep an eye out for the other signs of them being asleep that I’ve mentioned to determine whether your budgie is just relaxing or actually sleeping.
+Keep an eye out for the other signs of them being asleep that I’ve mentioned, that way you can determine whether your budgie is just relaxing or actually sleeping.